sameep-dhakal/Linear-Algebra/README.md

 # Linear-Algebra
-This repository contains basics of linear algebra coding examples from the book  Basics of Linear algebra for machine learning from Jason Brownlee
+This repository contains basics of Linear Algebra coding examples from the book  Basics of Linear algebra for machine learning from Jason Brownlee
+##